gwcbi/haphpipe_docs/hp-docs/docs/adv.md

 Note that this output looks identical to the information we put into `$USAGE` variable above in the second part of this section.

 --
-Forth, we want to read in the command with the provided input options.
+Fourth, we want to read in the command with the provided input options.
 Because we are using a bash script, the position of the input files is imparative.

 ```bash
 #--- Read command line args